gustavo-ribeiro-santiago/guess-the-painting-game/README.md

 5. Keep playing and trying to earn as many points as possible.

-6. The game ends when you've guessed all the paintings or when you decide to stop playing.
+6. The game ends when you've guessed all of the 12 paintings.

 ## Scoring

 Your score is calculated based on the following criteria:

 - Each round has a potential maximum score based on how much of the painting you've revealed.
-- The actual score you earn for a round is determined by when you guess it correctly.
 - If you've guessed it correctly without revealing any more of the painting, you will earn 1000 points.
 - After each click to show more of the painting, your potential score for the round decreases 250 points.
 - After 3 clicks, the painting is fully revealed and you can only earn 250 points if you choose its name and artist correctly.